 All I know is I found this version with Guinness and have adjusted it to make it my own over the past few years.

 If my family had a list of top five dishes to eat for dinner, this easy shepherd’s pie recipe is definitely up there.

-The ingredients for easy Guinness shepherd’s pie for two are ground meat, vegetables in a tomato sauce, and a mashed potato topping.
+The ingredients for this easy shepherd’s pie for two are:

 What is the difference between cottage pie and shepherd’s pie?

 As you can see by the comments below, my version is technically a cottage pie.

 The difference between a shepherd’s pie and a cottage pie is a shepherd’s pie uses ground lamb while a cottage pie uses ground beef.

 The best way to remember this is a shepherd looks after sheep, hence lamb in shepherd’s pie.